 And did I mention that each serving is only 2.5 net carbs?

 I think I did, but it's definitely worth repeating.

-Mostly because when you taste these lemon bars you’ll have a hard time believing they’re keto.
+Mostly because when you taste these bars you'll have a hard time believing they're keto.

 How to Make Keto Lemon Bars

 Here are the ingredients you'll need for your bars:

 It’s literally just 6 ingredients.

 You probably have most of these lying around the house, too.

 Like I said, totally easy.
 And if you have any leftover lemons I highly recommend making my copycat Chick Fil A Diet Lemonade next!
 Oh, and if you have eggs leftover, give my keto creme brulee recipe a shot too!